bcgov/moh-keycloak-user-management/frontend/README.md

 Specify Keycloak details using the configuration file at [public/keycloak.json](public/keycloak.json).
 Specify User Management Service details at [public/config.json](public/config.json).
 The included configuration files are valid for the MoH's development environment.

+Please note that opening the frontend application in browsers like Chrome might make the web page refresh every five seconds.
+In this case, add `checkLoginIframe: false` to the `initOptions` object defined in [src/keycloak/index.js](src/keycloak/index.js).

 ## Project setup